Frequently Asked Questions

 What accessories can I add to my golf cart?

 There are a wide variety of accessories that C & C Golf Carts Inc. offers to customize your golf cart and these may vary according to your type of use.
-A list of these custom accessories may include: light kits, rear flip seats, windshields, mirrors, horns, MP-3 and Bluetooth radio systems, stereos, enclosures, lift kits, custom paint and graphics, custom wheels and tires, seat covers, diamond plate & stainless steel, custom dashes, heavy duty springs, custom steering wheels and under body light kits, LED flood & spotlights, beat belts & brackets, golf cart wheel covers, brush guards, bumpers & hitches .
+A list of these custom accessories may include: light kits, rear flip seats, windshields, mirrors, horns, MP-3 and Bluetooth radio systems, stereos, enclosures, lift kits, custom paint and graphics, custom wheels and tires, seat covers, diamond plate & stainless steel, custom dashes, heavy duty springs, custom steering wheels and under body light kits, LED flood & spotlights, seat belts & brackets, golf cart wheel covers, brush guards, bumpers & hitches .

 What factors are used in choosing a 36 volt instead of a 48 volt golf cart?